Stellantis/api-standards/content/formatting.md

 	 GET /customers/19083974  HTTP/1.1

     "customer" : {
-	    "customeId": 19083974,	// Bad naming since a customer could be a different object in a different context "home_address" : {		// Not developer friendly as other projects might call it differently "city":"Paris"
+	    "customeId": 19083974,	"Bad : since a customer could be a different object in a different context" "home_address" : {		"Bad : not developer friendly as other projects might call it differently" "city":"Paris"
 	    }
 	}